petermatts/petermatts/Repos.md

 ### **Heart**

-A Python project the Turtle package to draw a heart and the pyinstaller package to generate the executible file to draw the heart anytime.
+A Python project using the Turtle package to draw a heart and the pyinstaller package to generate the executible file to draw the heart anytime.

 I made this for my girlfriend ❤️